uditaswal/React-Password-Generator/README.md

-Currency Converter using React + Vite
+Random Password Generator using React + Vite and Tailwind CSS